Caregiver stress is real. No lie, right? But if you don’t overcome the intense caregiver stress, it’s also dangerous!

 5. Use Your Faith to Improve Your Self-care to Overcome Intense Caregiver Stress

-I didn’t know it then, but I wish I would have known that I could have used my faith to improve my self-care.
+I didn’t know it then, but I wish I had known I could have used my faith to improve my self-care.

-It doesn’t matter if we think we don’t have time, don’t need it, or even if we feel unworthy to focus on ourselves.
+It doesn’t matter if we think we don’t have time, don’t need it, or even feel unworthy to focus on ourselves.
 We still NEED it to live out our purpose at our highest ability.
-(Interested in learning more about this?
-See below.)

-So consider taking care of yourself as a way to worship and honor the Lord.
+So consider taking care of yourself to worship and honor the Lord.
 Find more information here.

-And, if you are the primary caregiver, you are going to experience the brunt of the stress, so be especially mindful of your self-care.
+If you’re the primary caregiver, you will experience the brunt of the stress, so be especially mindful of self-care.

 - Share duties